PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `partitions`: Specify one or more Slurm partitions.

-- `sampling_period_minutes`: Number of minutes between executions of this alert.
-This number must also be the same in `cron` or the scheduler that is used (see [cron](#cron) section below).
-A reasonable value for this setting is 15 minutes.
+- `sampling_period_minutes`: Number of minutes between executions for this alert.
+This number must be equal to the time between `cron` jobs for this alert (see [cron](#cron) section below).
+A reasonable value for this setting is around 15 minutes or so.

 - `first_warning_minutes`: (Optional) Send a warning email for 0% GPU utilization after this number of minutes from the start of the job.

 - `second_warning_minutes`: (Optional) Send a second warning email for 0% GPU utilization after this number of minutes from the start of the job.

-- `cancel_minutes`: (Optional/Required) Cancel jobs with 0% GPU utilization after `cancel_minutes` from the start of the job.
-One must set `cancel_minutes` or `sliding_cancel_minutes` or both.
+- `cancel_minutes`: (Optional/Required) Cancel jobs with 0% GPU utilization after this number of minutes from the start of the job.
+One must set `cancel_minutes` and/or `sliding_cancel_minutes`.

 - `email_file_first_warning`: (Optional) File to be used for the first warning email.

 - `email_file_second_warning`: (Optional) File to be used for the second warning email.

 - `email_file_cancel`: (Optional/Required) File to be used for the cancellation email.
-If `cancel_minutes` is set then this setting is required.
+If `cancel_minutes` is set then this file is required.

-- `sliding_warning_minutes`: (Optional/Required) Send a warning email for 0% GPU utilization during a sliding time window of this number of minutes.
+- `sliding_warning_minutes`: (Optional/Required) Send a warning email for jobs found with 0% GPU utilization during a sliding time window of this number of minutes.
 This setting is required if `sliding_cancel_minutes` is used.
 If `cancel_minutes` and `sliding_cancel_minutes` are both used then a job must run for `cancel_minutes` plus `sliding_warning_minutes` before a warning can be sent using the sliding window approach.

-- `sliding_cancel_minutes`: (Optional/Required) Cancel jobs with 0% GPU utilization during any time period of length `sliding_cancel_minutes`.
-This setting using a sliding time window whereas `cancel_minutes` uses a fixed time window over the start of job.
+- `sliding_cancel_minutes`: (Optional/Required) Cancel jobs found with 0% GPU utilization during a sliding time window of this number of minutes.
+This setting uses a sliding time window whereas `cancel_minutes` uses a fixed time window over the start of job.
 If `cancel_minutes` is also set then a job must run for `cancel_minutes` plus `sliding_cancel_minutes` before it can be cancelled by the sliding window approach.
 Users are guaranteed to receive a warning email before cancellation.
-One must set `cancel_minutes` or `sliding_cancel_minutes` or both.
+One must set `cancel_minutes` and/or `sliding_cancel_minutes`.

 - `email_file_sliding_warning`: (Optional/Required) File to be used for the warning email.
 If `sliding_cancel_minutes` is set then this setting and `sliding_warning_minutes` are required.